 By Tripianto Team | last updated April 2026

-Cyprus to Egypt Day Trip 2026 offers an unforgettable experience to uncover the iconic landmarks of Egypt in just one day, making it the perfect choice for those seeking a compact yet immersive adventure.
+Cyprus to Egypt Day Trip 2026 offers an unforgettable experience to uncover Egypt’s iconic landmarks in just one day, making it the perfect choice for those seeking a compact yet immersive adventure.
 Our meticulously designed Cyprus to Egypt day trip itinerary includes a visit to the Pyramids of Giza, where travelers can stand in awe before the Great Pyramid and the enigmatic Sphinx, marveling at the grandeur of ancient Egypt’s architectural wonders.
 From there, the journey continues to the Egyptian Museum, home to an extensive collection of pharaonic artifacts.
 Our day trips from Paphos, Cyprus, to Egypt are thoughtfully planned, allowing travelers to explore the heart of Cairo’s rich history without missing a beat.

 With our short packages from Cyprus to Egypt, you can seamlessly transition from the modern vibe of Paphos to the timeless splendor of Cairo, visiting landmarks like the Citadel of Saladin, where breathtaking panoramic views of the city await, and Khan El Khalili Bazaar, where travelers can indulge in authentic Egyptian shopping.